Meeco/js-sdk/packages/cli/README.md

 ## `meeco organizations:get ID`

 Retrieve a validated organization or requested organization by logged in user.
-This endpoint can be called by anyone.
 Only all validated organizations or requested organization requested by logged in user are accessible.

 ```
 USAGE